pthuencher/pylapse/README.md

-Create timelapse video from a given image sequence using opencv.
+Create a timelapse video from image frames.

 ## Usage
 ```